So how to do keyword research like a pro in 2019?

 As a rule of thumb, NEVER write another post without doing proper keyword research.
 And focus on using high volume and low competition keywords to rank higher on Google search results for any keyword you take.

 Please share this keyword research guide with your friends if you find it useful.
-Do you have any more questions on how to do keyword research?
+Do you have any more questions on how to do keyword research in 2019?
 If yes, please ask them in the comments section below and I’d be glad to respond to your comments.